 - Reticulated pythons

 - The brown tree snake

-However, do bear in mind that the list can be expanded—or a snake taken off it—at any time.
+The list can be expanded or reduced at any time.
 You should keep up to date with the latest changes in the law to make sure you don’t fall foul of them.